Skip to content

 You can buy condoms in shops, petrol stations, kiosks and pharmacies.
 A prescription is not needed.

-Underage persons can also make a doctor’s appointment and get a prescription for contraceptives.
-You do not need parental permission for a prescription.
-In some municipalities, contraceptives are free for young people.
-You can ask your health centre or school nurse about it.
+If you are a minor, you do not need a guardian's permission for a prescription.
+In some areas, contraceptives are free of charge for young people.
+You can ask your health and social services centre or school nurse about it.

 If your contraception fails or you forgot to use it, you can buy an emergency contraception pill from a pharmacy without a prescription.
 Take it as soon as possible after intercourse, at the latest after 72 hours.
 Some products can be taken within 120 hours of the intercourse.